ibrahimjamil/portfolio/content/about/index.md

   - Badminton
 ---

 Hy!
-I'm Abraham, I did my Bachelors from [University of central punjab](https://ucp.edu.pk/) in Computer Science and Engineering.
+I'm Ibrahim, I did my Bachelors from [University of central punjab](https://ucp.edu.pk/) in Computer Science and Engineering.

 I am a full stack developer with 4+ years of experience in making saas applications both frontend and backend.
 I am also interested in devops, i done one or two projects on that in docker, kubernetes.